matthiaaas/ftp/README.md

 ## Testing

-**Note:** Electron is a framework used to guarantee cross platform support for desktop apps.
+**Note:** Electron is a framework used to guarantee cross-platform support for desktop apps.
 This app is developed on macOS and not well tested on other OSs yet.
 Some small configurations might be necessary.

 #### 1. Start in your browser